Recorder (musical instrument): Surviving instruments

 The range of this type is normally an octave plus a minor 7th, but as remarked by Praetorius (1619) and demonstrated in the fingering tables of Ganassi's Fontegara (1535), experienced players on particular instruments were capable of playing up to a fourth or even a seventh higher (see #Documentary evidence: treatises).
 Their range is more suitable for the performance of vocal music, rather than purely instrumental music.
 This type is the recorder typically referred to as the "normal" Renaissance recorder, however this modern appellation does not fully capture the heterogeneity of instruments of the sixteenth century.

 Another surviving Renaissance type has a narrow cylindrical bore and cylindrical profile like the medieval exemplars but a choke at the last hole.
 The earliest surviving recorders of this type were made by the Rafi family, instrument makers active in Lyons in Southern France in the early sixteenth century.
 Two recorders marked "C.RAFI" were acquired by the Accademia Filarmonica, Bologna in 1546, where they remain today.
-A consort of recorders or similar make, marked "P.GRE/C/E", was donated to the Accademia in 1675, expanding the pair marked "C.RAFI".
+A consort of recorders of similar make, marked "P.GRE/C/E", was donated to the Accademia in 1675, expanding the pair marked "C.RAFI".
 Other recorders by the Rafi family survive in Northern Europe, notably a pair in Brussels.
 It is possible that Grece worked in the Rafi workshop, or was a member of the Rafi family.
 The pitch of the Rafi/Grece instruments is around A = 440 Hz.
 They have a relatively quiet sound with good pitch stability favouring dynamic expression.